Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 tags: [R, Data Visualization]
 header:
   image: #"/image/"
-excerpt: "Using R to Render 3D Topography"
+excerpt: "Using R to visualize 3D Topography"
 ---

 A common source of anxiety when flying is anticipating your immediate neighbors - the screeching child, the sniffler who's "pretty sure it's just allergies", the max-screen-brightness-iPad on red-eye.
 Once seated 3 inches from one (or a few) of these, no amount of stroopwafel and headphone volume can really salvage things.